 For more information please visit the DPS website: Department of Public Safety Website

-Please note: NEW Students, Transfer Students, Change of Education Level Students, Change of Status Students - you will not show up in the DPS system until you have been registered in SEVIS - which will occur after the beginning of second start of your first semester at HCC.
-To see when second start is, visit the HCC Calendar.
+Please note, that NEW Students, Transfer Students, Change of Education Level Students, Change of Status Students - you will not show up in the DPS system until you have been registered in SEVIS - which will occur after the beginning of second-start of your first semester at HCC.
+To see when second-start is, visit the HCC Calendar.

 Receiving My I-20 and Express Mail